 - certain medication, for example, birth control pills

-Although seriously harmful to our health, the good news is, high blood pressure is absolutely manageable, preventable, and even reversible.
+While seriously harmful to our health, the good news is high blood pressure is manageable, preventable, and even reversible.

-Although medical intervention through medication can help with managing high blood pressure, adopting a healthy lifestyle is imperative to the prevention and management of hypertension.
-Practicing healthy life choices can even prove so effective in combating high blood pressure, that often medication can be avoided.
+Although medication can help with managing high blood pressure, adopting healthy habits is imperative to the prevention and management of hypertension.
+Practicing healthy life choices can prove so effective in combating high blood pressure that often medication can be avoided.
 According to the American Heart Association, there are a few main ways to prevent high blood pressure:

-- Enjoy a healthy diet, low in salt and alcohol – Enjoy a diet rich in fruits and vegetables, high in fibre and lean protein.
-In the place of salt/sodium, opt for low or no salt alternatives; such as Spike no salt seasoning, or nutritional yeast (both available at health food stores).
-Consume little alcohol, if at all, and find alternatives, like all natural sparkling fruit juices, or herbal teas.
+Stick to a diet rich in fruits and vegetables, high in fiber and lean protein.
+In the place of salt/sodium, opt for low or no salt alternatives such as Spike no-salt seasoning, or nutritional yeast.
+Consume little alcohol and find alternatives, like all-natural sparkling fruit juices, or herbal teas.

-- Maintain a healthy weight – Those who are overweight are considerably more at risk for developing or having high blood pressure.
-A benefit to so many aspects of our health, even just a little weight loss can help our blood pressure health.
+Those who are overweight are considerably more at risk to develop or have high blood pressure.
+A benefit to so many aspects of our well-being, even just a little weight loss can help our blood pressure health.

-- Manage stress – We’ve all felt our blood pressure go ‘through the roof’ in those stressful moments.
+We’ve all felt our blood pressure go up during stressful moments.
 Managing stressors is imperative to so many aspects of health, and only you know what truly relaxes you.
 Meditate, go to a yoga class, treat yourself to a massage, spend some time in the backyard gardening, even engaging in regular deep breathing – whatever works for you.

 For most people, implementing these regular lifestyle changes can be challenging.
-But starting small, with just one or two changes until they become a regular part of the routine can help your overall health, including your blood pressure, immensely.
-Moreover, thinking of this as a ‘lifestyle prescription’ may help you avoid the doctor’s prescriptions!
+But starting small with just one or two changes can improve your overall health, including your blood pressure.
+Moreover, think of these tactics as ‘lifestyle prescriptions’ to help avoid the doctor’s prescriptions.

-Unlike so many health conditions, hypertension is highly controllable by making these lifestyle changes to help prevent or manage hypertension.
-So get moving, enjoy your fruits and veggies, and destress… your heart health and blood pressure depend on it![fbcomments]
+Unlike so many health conditions, hypertension is very manageable and preventable by making these choices.
+So get moving, enjoy your fruits and veggies, and destress.